Environmental

 Energy

-In FYE2023, the Group also accomplished notable milestones in our ongoing commitment to environmental sustainability and energy efficiency with reductions recorded in in total electricity and diesel usage by 6.8% and 54.8% respectively.
+In FYE2024, the Group also accomplished notable milestones in our ongoing commitment to environmental sustainability.
 The savings in electricity consumption was primarily driven by our intentional shift to solar energy which was a move towards a more sustainable and clean energy source, in line with our objective to minimize carbon emissions.
 Following lower production intensities, the reduction in electricity, diesel and petrol consumption were also attributable to the decrease in production demand, which correspondingly led to diminished energy needs.

 Energy Consumption